michael-mcmasters/Unity3D-Procedural-Terrain-Generation/README.md

 The reason for this is because only the sides of the blocks visible to the player are drawn.
 If a face is going to be covered by another block, there is no reason to draw it.
 But when moving a block, its neighbords need to be redrawn to make sure there are no holes in the terrain.

 To draw the cubes, a list of vertice coordinates are created, offset by the voxel's position.
 A list of triangles are then created in a clockwise order to make sure the normals are facing the player.
 The face would be invisible otherwise.
 And then finally a list of UVs are created to tell the vertices how to place the texture.

+## To run

+For this to work you must have [Unity and Unity Hub](https://unity3d.com/get-unity/download) installed.<br>

+Clone the repo `git clone https://github.com/michael-mcmasters/Unity3D-Procedural-Terrain-Generation.git`<br>
+In the cloned folder, go to and double click on Assets/Scenes/SampleScene.unity.<br>
+This should open the project in Unity.
+Click the play button in the top center to run the program.